 - Hypocalcified: Type III is also associated with an open bite and creamy white to yellow-brown tooth surface that may be tender and sore.
 Like type II AI, people with type III tend to have chipped tooth enamel.

-- Hypoplasia: Type IV, also known as hypomaturation or taurodontism, occurs when teeth have a white to yellow-brown look, with spots.
+- Hypomaturation/Hypoplasia/Taurodontism: Type IV, also known as enamel hypomaturation or taurodontism, occurs when teeth have a white to yellow-brown look, with spots.
 The enamel is thinner and softer than normal.

 Teeth with thin, soft, or no enamel are at risk of early tooth decay, gum disease, and tooth sensitivity.
 Healthy enamel protects your teeth against these dental issues.
 Without this buffer, the sensitive parts of teeth are left exposed.
 Dentin is the second layer of the tooth, which contains thousands of microscopic tubules that lead to the tooth's pulp (which consists of nerve endings and blood vessels).
 When these parts of the tooth are exposed to hot or cold foods and beverages, it results in uncomfortable pain.

 Treatment will depend on the type of amelogenesis imperfecta you are diagnosed with.
-Your dental professional may recommend restorative treatments like crowns, implants, and bonding.
+Your dental professional may recommend restorative treatments like sealants, crowns, implants, and bonding.
 These will restore the size, shape, strength, and appearance of the affected teeth.
 Malocclusion (an abnormal alignment of the upper and lower teeth when the jaws are closed) is a common characteristic of AI.
-But orthodontic appliances such as traditional braces can help correct a misaligned bite.
+People with AI should see an orthodontist who can advise about treatment that can correct a misaligned bite.

 Teeth with no enamel is a condition that can affect you or your child's self-confidence, as it impacts the appearance and functionality of the teeth.
 If you or your child experience a rough tooth surface, discoloration, and sensitivity, you shouldn't hesitate to speak to your dental professional.
 They can find the best treatment options to improve your oral health and give you confidence in your smile!